Marwan-Kalboneh/cloud-learning-journey/project8-full-cicd-deploy/README.md

 Completed.

-The final test confirmed that changing the website from Version 1.0 to Version 2.0 triggered the GitHub Actions workflow and updated the live EC2-hosted website automatically.
+The final test confirmed that changing the website from Version 1.0 to Version 2.0 triggered the GitHub Actions workflow and updated the live EC2 hosted website automatically.